maplibre/maplibre.github.io/src/content/bio/yuri/index.md

 - Numerous engagements with the community at conferences
 - Attend almost all zoom calls to keep up to date on all MapLibre developments and help coordinate all new developments

+### A little more about me

+- Volunteer Wikipedia core developer since 2005, implemented API and bot frameworks.
+Later worked for the foundation building Maps and data viz.
+- Built Sophox OSM Sparql index and other OSM tools and libraries
+- Contribute heavily to the Rust ecosystem, including the compiler/libraries
+- Former principal engineer at Elastic (ElasticSearch), now working at Rivian (EV cars need good maps!)

 # Financial Disclosure

 - From the time of inception, MapLibre has always been my volunteer project, without any financial benefits